Trupti-2410/skills/youtube/youtubechannel.md

 There 4 ways to record videos:

-1) Traditional way
+1) **Traditional way**

    i.e. with white board, camera and mic.
+Writing and explaning students with help of white board and camera for recording and mic for           proper voice

-2) Using **interactive pen tablet** i.e. writing and explaning students
+2) Using **interactive pen tablet**

+   i.e. you can write your content on tablet and that content will appear on the screen along with these students will able to see you           while explaining.

 3) On **PDF's or PPT files**

-   i.e. or sharing the data stored in pdf's and ppt
+   i.e. or sharing the data stored in PDF's and PPT

-4) Full mode in **Green screen** i.e. green cloth type board.
+4) Full mode in **Green screen**

+    i.e. Green cloth type board.

+While making videos there might be some disturbance.
+There can be some kind of noise in the background which will disturb you.
+To overcome these with editing the videos with some softwares which are avilable in market.
+These software helps you to edit your video like,
+1) Removing background music.
+2) Edit the unnecassary part from videos, blur the background, extra noise.